is a German and icelandic to english translator.

 She earned her Master of Fine Arts (MFA) from Columbia University's Creative Writing (Poetry) and Literary Translation program.
 She's received numerous awards for her work—from organizations like the DAAD, the Icelandic Literature Centre, PEN America, and the Fulbright Commission, and has even translated poetry for UNESCO.

 She's a former language specialist for Transparent Languages, where you can read her past musings on all things Icelandic.
-She recently published an anthology of Icelandic poetry for The Cafe Review (Summer 2018), and is currently at work on a translation of a book of essays dedicated to the former president, Vigdís Finnbogadóttir.
+She recently published an anthology of Icelandic poetry for The Cafe Review (Summer 2018), and a translation of a book of essays dedicated to the former president, Vigdís Finnbogadóttir.

 Meg Matich is co-founder of Rauða Skáldahúsið (The Poetry Brothel Reykjavik), a poetry cabaret in Reykjavik that uses the trope of the brothel to facilitate the sale of private poetry readings.
 Its project is to transform poetry into an interactive, vulnerable experience for audiences.